Description and Outcomes

 Note: registration as a first-year student is distinct from registering to sit for the California State Bar First-Year Law Students' Examination (FYLSE).
 If you successfully complete your first year at Concord and satisfy all other requirements, you will be certified to sit for this examination.

-In the first academic year you must earn a CGPA of 2.00 or higher to be certified for the First-Year Law Students’ Examination (FYLSE), as required by the State Bar of California.
-Should you fail any individual course, you will not be certified for the FYLSE and will not be permitted to continue in the JD program.
+In the first academic year you must earn a CGPA of 2.00 or higher to be certified for the First-Year Law Students’ Examination (FYLSE).
+Furthermore, should you fail any individual course during either term, you will not be certified for the FYLSE.
+If you do not earn a 1.70 CGPA by the end of your first term, do not earn a 2.00 CGPA by the end of the first year, or fail any class during the first year, you will be academically dismissed from the School.

 Upper-Division FYLSE Requirements